rexmolo/packagstruc/README.md

 # packstruc
-This is php package structure .
+This is php package structure when you want create yourself php package.

+感谢@overtrue